-To directly see the time-varying structure of the LoS distribution, we looked at a box-plot of the LoS for each hour; see [32] for backgound.
+To directly see the time-varying structure of the LoS distribution, we looked at a box-plot of the LoS for each hour; see [30] for backgound.
 The time-varying behavior of the LoS can be seen from a week view (see the appendix), but is especially clear in a day view, as shown in Figure 9.
 The boxes show the 25% and 75% percentiles, while the blue diamonds are the means and the black bars are the medians.
-Consistent with intuition, the LoS is longer for patients arriving after midnight, when there are fewer staff.
+Consistent with intuition, the LoS is longer for patients arriving after midnight, when there tends to be fewer staff.
 The LoS also tends to be somewhat less for arrivals in the evening.
 This may be explained by extra effort to release non-admitted patients by midnight, which we will discuss soon.

 Given the time-dependence in the LoS distribution, we decided to do a careful analysis in discrete time.
-For that purpose, let $X{k,j}$ be the number of arrivals in discrete time period k that have a LoS of j time periods, i.e., that depart in discrete time period k + j, $j \ge 0$ .
+For that purpose, let $X{k,j}$ be the number of arrivals in discrete time period k that have a LoS of j time periods, i.e., that depart in discrete time period k + j, $j \ge 0$.
 We let a discrete time period be one hour.
 We still focus on the time period from Dec.
-5, 2004, to May 28, 2005 (25 weeks, 175 days), so we make 00:00-01:00 on Dec.
-5 2004 to be discrete time period k = 1.
-In order to have the correct number of patients in the system, we only count patients who entered or left the system in that time period and have a reasonable LoS; i.e. we use dataset 4 through this part.
-We have to include 1 extra day (Dec.
-4, 2004) at the beginning to let X include all the patients we focused on.
-The longest LoS is less than 37 hours after cleaning the data.
-So our X matrix has dimension $(24176) \times 37$ , i.e. for $X{k,j}$ , $-23 \le k \le 24175$ , $0 \le j \le 36$ .
-The full X matrix is displayed in the appendix.
+5, 2004, to May